StarryInternet/eslint-config-starry/README.md

 ### Usage

-`npm install eslint-config-starry eslint-plugin-starry --save-dev`
+`npm install @starryinternet/eslint-config-starry @starryinternet/eslint-plugin-starry --save-dev`

 Then drop an `.eslintrc` file in your project root that looks like this: